SenseNet/sensenet/README.md

 Let us know which part you're interested in most!

 ## License
 New pricing and licensing strategy is in progress.
-If you're interested [contact sales](https://sensenet.com/contact).
+If you're interested, [contact sales](https://sensenet.com/contact).

 ## Contact and support
 Feel free to visit our communication channels for demo, examples and support: